Property Settlement Basics

 Time limits for reaching a property settlement

 One of the property settlement basics is that there are time limits that apply to filing an application with the Family Court for a property settlement.
 If you are or were married to your ex-partner, the time limit extends to one year after the date of your divorce.
-You will need to be separated for at least one year before you file for a divorce, so effectively you will have at least two years before the Family Court will bar you from applying for a property settlement.
+You will need to be separated for at least one year before you file for a divorce, so effectively you will have at least two years before the Federal Circuit and Family COurt (FCFCA) will bar you from applying for a property settlement.

 For couples that were living together as a de facto couple, there is a two-year time limit for applying for a property settlement.
 This two-year time limit runs from the date of separation.
 The date of separation is sometimes unclear for de facto couples as sometimes the couple will be still living under the same roof after separation for some time.

 If a relationship has ended and you find yourself outside of these time limits you may still be able to apply for a property settlement.
-Under section 44(6) of the Family Law Act 1975, the Family Court can allow an application for a property settlement that is out of time in certain circumstances.
+Under section 44(6) of the Family Law Act 1975, the FCFCA can allow an application for a property settlement that is out of time in certain circumstances.
 An applicant would need to show that hardship would be suffered by either a party to the former relationship or a child if the leave was not granted.
-The Family Court grants leave in such cases by looking at the circumstances of each case.
+The FCFCA grants leave in such cases by looking at the circumstances of each case.

 Different ways of reaching a property settlement agreement

 One of the property settlement basics is knowing how a property settlement can be reached.
-It is possible not to attend the Family Court and still reach a property settlement.
-There are three main ways that a property settlement can be made without having the Family Court make a decision.
-These are by way of an informal agreement, by way of an agreement consented to by the Family Court or by way of a binding financial agreement.
+It is possible not to attend court and still reach a property settlement.
+There are three main ways that a property settlement can be made without having the FCFCA make a decision.
+These are by way of an informal agreement, by way of an agreement consented to by the court or by way of a binding financial agreement.

 The first way that parties can reach a property settlement is by coming to an agreement between themselves.
 There is not a requirement to formalise this agreement.
 However, difficulties can occur later if the agreement is not formalised.
 Also, there may be some things which you fail to consider if you do not take the steps required to formalise the agreement and in doing so, making it enforceable.
 Even if you and your ex-partner decide not to formalise your agreement, it is still a good idea to get your informal agreement in writing.

-If you come to an agreement with your ex-partner about how the property owned by both of you should be distributed between you, one of the ways that you can formalise the agreement is by seeking a consent order from the Family Court.
+If you come to an agreement with your ex-partner about how the property owned by both of you should be distributed between you, one of the ways that you can formalise the agreement is by seeking a consent order from the FCFCA.

 You may be able to obtain a consent order without having to attend court in person.